 All requests for transfer credit are approved by the Registrar.
-To ensure that work done elsewhere will be eligible for credit, students must obtain approval for transfer credit before enrolling.
+To ensure that work done at other Colleges/Universities will be eligible for credit, students must obtain approval for transfer credit before enrolling in classes elsewhere.
 These general guidelines apply to all students and the list is not exhaustive.

 1. An official transcript, from the institution you did course work at, must be submitted to the Bryn Mawr Registrar’s office for evaluation.